getwd()13 Reading and writing data

 saveRDS(df, here::here("cache", "processed.rds"))

-df <- readRDS(here::here("cache", "processed.rds"))RDS is fast, compact, and preserves R types exactly (factors, dates, attributes, everything).
-The catch: it’s R-only.
-Python can’t read it, Excel can’t read it.
-Use RDS for caching intermediate results in R-only workflows.
+df <- readRDS(here::here("cache", "processed.rds"))RDS is fast, compact, and preserves R types exactly: factors, dates, attributes, nested lists, everything.
+The catch is that it is R-only.
+Python can’t read it, Excel can’t read it, and the moment a collaborator opens Jupyter instead of RStudio, you need a different format.

 library(arrow)